oporkabbb/TU_Retrieving_Data_Finance_Insurance/README.md

 # TU_Retrieving_Data_Finance_Insurance

-This reposity contains the materials I used for presentation at Thammasat University on Friday 19 March 2021.
+This repository contains the materials I used for the presentation at Thammasat University on 19th March 2021.
+Please use the main file "PasinPresentation.pdf" as a reference to study the given R codes.